 Penal tattooing (mo 墨) was one of the five capital punishments (wuxing 五刑) in ancient China.
 It is mentioned in oracle bone inscripions.
-The Western Zhou 西周 (11th cent.-770 BCE) differed between miewu 幭𪑱 and chuwu 黜𪑱 (𪑱 being the same as 墨), the latter meaning that the delinquents were tattooed (cike 刺刻) on their zygomatic bone (the upper part of the cheeks), and the former, that the delinquents had, in addition, to wear a black scarf on their heads, to signify that they were convicted slaves (zuili 罪隸).
-The feudal state of Qin 秦 used the expression qing 黥, and with the foundation of the empire, the word as used in all Qin China 秦 (221-206 BCE).
+The Western Zhou 西周 (11th cent.-770 BCE) differed between miewu 幭𪑱 and chuwu 黜𪑱 (𪑱 being the same as 墨), the latter meaning that the delinquents were tattooed (cike 刺刻) on their zygomatic bone (the upper part of the cheeks), and the former, that the delinquents had, in addition, to wear a black scarf around their heads, to signify that they were convicted slaves (zuili 罪隸, see penal servitude).
+The feudal state of Qin 秦 used the expression qing 黥 for penal tattooing, and with the foundation of the empire, the word as used in all Qin China 秦 (221-206 BCE).
 Tattoing was often used concurrently with other penalties.
 In later ages, the term for penal tattooing was cizi 刺字, also cimian 刺面, if applied on the face.

 The most famous victim of this kind of punishment was perhaps the philosopher Mozi 墨子.